-- Inspect and accurately diagnose mechanical defects. - Skillfully use a variety of hand and power tools and equipment in the maintenance and repair of automotive and heavy equipment. - Perform highly skilled testing, adjustment, repair, and overhaul work on gasoline and diesel powered automotive and heavy equipment. - Estimate time and materials for repair jobs. - Operate a variety of automotive and heavy equipment. - Prepare, clear, concise and accurate records and reports. - Read shop and repair manuals. - Establish and maintain cooperative working relationships.
+- Inspect and accurately diagnose mechanical defects. - Skillfully use a variety of hand and power tools in the repair of automotive and heavy equipment. - Perform highly skilled testing, adjustment, repair, and overhaul work on gasoline powered automotive and other equipment. - Estimate time and materials for repair jobs. - Operate a variety of automotive equipment. - Prepare, clear, concise and accurate records and reports. - Read shop and repair manuals. - Establish and maintain cooperative working relationships.